ECNU-SII/Continual-NExT/README.md

 ### Distributed Training

 SWIFT originally supports distributed training by using DDP/FSDP/DeepSpeed.
 In our modification, we select the DeepSpeed method to implement distributed training.
-The following table shows the compatibility status of each continual learning PEFT/method with various DeepSpeed ZeRO configurations.
+The following Table shows the compatibility status of each continual learning PEFT/method with various DeepSpeed ZeRO configurations.

 | Method                                 | Single GPU | ZeRO-0 | ZeRO-1 | ZeRO-2 | ZeRO-3 | ZeRO-3+Offload |
 | -------------------------------------- | :--------: | :----: | :----: | :----: | :----: | :------------: |